quarree100/qScope_doc/source/ABM.rst

 TODO: buildings clusters are used in GAMA to define selected/focused buildings

-.. note:: When wanting to use and display gama-exported-images on infoscreen, try this:
+.. hint:: When wanting to use and display gama-exported-images on infoscreen, try this:

   .. code-block:: python
     :caption: should by implemented in simulation_mode.py right before starting the simulation via self.make_xml